 By the time they graduate, Corns Scholars will complete the following:

-Corns Scholars also will participate in at least two internships or two independent studies or one of each.
+Corns Scholars will participate in at least one internship and one independent study; the independent study can be replaced with an additional internship.
 Internships will be obtained or approved by The Woltemade Center for Economics, Business, and Entrepreneurship.
 Internships may be taken for one semester during the school year or during the summer.
 An Independent Study/Directed Reading (BUS 490A) can be taken for academic credit and under the supervision of both an OWU professor and possibly an outside entrepreneur or business professional who is approved by The Woltemade Center.